anthonysdone/FlamingCamel/design.md

 ## Next steps

-1. **Specify your target chip** (e.g., M1, M2, M3, M4) so we can tailor kernel priorities
+1. **Specify your target GPU** (e.g., A100, 4090, H100) on Modal so we can tailor kernel priorities
 2. **Define GPT-mini scope** (parameter count, sequence length)
-3. **Start Stage 0** (CPU skeleton) immediately on macOS
+3. **Start Stage 0** (CPU skeleton) locally, then move to Modal for CUDA stages

-From there, each stage adds ~300-2000 LOC of focused Metal learning that transfers directly to CUDA.
+From there, each stage adds ~300-2000 LOC of focused CUDA learning.